jmosbacher/igit/README.rst

         :alt: Documentation Status

-Git-like version control for data that is organized in a interval tree.
+Git-like version control of data that is organized using interval trees as well as the simple string->value trees used in file systems.
 Analogies to git:
 git <--> igit
 blob <--> blob
 filename <--> interval
 tree/folder <--> interval tree

-in iGit the basic structure being versioned is a hiearchy of intervals instead of a hierchy of files.
+in iGit the structure being versioned is a hiearchy of trees and blobs like git, only instead of just supporting folder-like trees (string->value mapping) iGit supports interval trees as well.
-An interval can contain data (analog of a file) or a tree of other intervals (analog of a folder).
+An interval tree maps intervals to data, data can contain a python object (analog of a file) or another tree (analog of a folder).
 This kind of structure is useful e.g. when tracking arrays of data or configuration parameters that have defined intervals of validity attached to them.
+In these cases its useful to be able to associate a unique piece of data with an interval of two integers (e.g. an array index or timestamp) instead of a string of characters like a filename.

 * Free software: MIT